Skatteetaten/mva-meldingen/docs/mvameldingen_eng/informasjonsmodell/index.md

 The SAF-T standard also contains the codes 0 (No VAT treatment), 7 (No VAT treatment - no turnover according to the VAT legislation), 20 (No VAT treatment), 21 (Basis on import of goods, regular rate) and 22 (Basis on import of goods, reduced rate, middle).
 These should not be reported in the VAT return

-Exapmles of the VAT return in excel:
+Examples of the VAT return in excel:

 [Test cases VAT return](https://github.com/Skatteetaten/mva-meldingen/blob/master/docs/documentation/test/Testtilfeller%20mva-melding.xlsx?raw=true)